-MICA's International Affairs office must receive an official transcript directly from the student's host institution in order to evaluate and record study abroad credit.
+MICA's Office of International Education must receive an official transcript directly from the student's host institution in order to evaluate and record study abroad credit.
 Please note that it may take up to several months for some host institutions to finalize and mail transcripts to MICA.

 Unlike MICA faculty, instructors at institutions abroad are usually not obliged to report grades within a limited time frame.
 Therefore, official transcripts from some host institutions may take several months to reach MICA and MICA has no power to influence that process.

 If MICA does not receive a student's transcript as required, the student may risk his/her enrollment ranking and/or graduation date.
 If a host institution does not issue transcripts, students must have the institution send a certificate of attendance or diploma indicating the courses taken and a written evaluation of work completed.

 It is the student's responsibility to verify with MICA's Office of International Education that the transcript or other official, acceptable course record has been received and that the number of courses and credits the student took abroad appear on that record.

 Study Abroad Credits and Leaves of Absence